civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(4)** A copy of the report or a summary of the report and an indication of how a copy of the report may be obtained must be posted on the Internet site on the day on which the report is submitted to the Minister.

-  **(5)** Before the commencement of the impact assessment, the Minister may, by order, establish
+  **(5)** Before the commencement of the impact assessment, the Agency may establish

     a longer time limit than the time limit referred to in subsection (2) to allow the Agency to cooperate with a jurisdiction referred to in section `21` with respect to the impact assessment of the designated project or to take into account circumstances that are specific to that project; or

-    a shorter time limit than the time limit referred to in subsection (2), for any reason that the Minister considers appropriate.
+    a shorter time limit than the time limit referred to in subsection (2), for any reason that the Agency considers appropriate.

-    The order must include the Minister's reasons for making the order.

   **(6)** The Minister may extend the time limit referred to in subsection (2) or any time limit established under subsection (5) by any period — up to a maximum of 90 days — that is necessary to permit the Agency to cooperate with a jurisdiction referred to in section `21` or to take into account circumstances that are specific to the designated project.

   **(7)** The Governor in Council may, on the recommendation of the Minister, extend the time limit extended under subsection (6) any number of times.

-  **(8)** The Agency must post on the Internet site a copy of the Minister's order made under subsection (5), a notice of any extension granted under subsection (6), including the Minister's reasons for granting that extension, and a notice of any extension granted under subsection (7).
+  **(8)** The Agency must post on the Internet site a notice of the time limit established under subsection (5) and of any extension granted under this section, including the reasons for establishing that time limit or for granting that extension.

-  **(9)** The Minister may suspend the time limit within which the Agency must submit the report until any activity that is prescribed by a regulation made under paragraph `112`(c) is completed.
-If the Minister suspends the time limit, he or she must ensure that a notice that sets out his or her reasons for doing so is posted on the Internet site.
+  **(9)** The Agency may suspend the time limit within which it must submit the report until any activity that is prescribed by a regulation made under paragraph 112(1)(c) is completed.
+If the Agency suspends the time limit, it must post on the Internet site a notice that sets out its reasons for doing so.

-  **(10)** When the Minister is of the opinion that the prescribed activity is completed, he or she must ensure that a notice indicating that the activity is completed is posted on the Internet site.
+  **(10)** When the Agency is of the opinion that the prescribed activity is completed, it must post a notice to that effect on the Internet site.

 ### Section 29